 A spam account on Instagram is often called a “finsta account,” and it’s basically a “fake,” secondary account.
 According to the website Protect Young Eyes, finstas have been around since 2016, when Instagram started allowing users to have multiple accounts.

 Multiple accounts are usually used for practical purposes, like business accounts.
+Some people use tools like Task Ant to increase engagement on their real account.
 Teenagers and young adults, however, started using this feature to avoid the prying eyes of people they weren’t close to, and, of course, their parents.

 Why Do People Have Spam Accounts?